 In my mediation and collaborative family law practice, I will help you determine exactly what your personal settlement needs are, and how we can work together to negotiate an agreement that is right for you.
 I have extensive training required to also be a professional mediator and alternative dispute resolution (ADR) attorney.

-Contact me, California mediation lawyer Charles D. Stark to discuss ways that collaborative law can help you achieve an outcome that works for everybody.
+Contact me online or by phone at 707-527-9900, to discuss ways that collaborative law can help you achieve an outcome that works for everybody.